Kubra2210/Pharmacy-Management-Store/README.md

-# pharmacy-management-store
+# pharamstore
-A pharmacy point of sale and management system to manage medical store supplies, demand, and sales
+This App is built for online pharmacy management system rather than a pharamacy store